MrMatier/Machine-Vision/README.md

 # Machine Vision: Image and Signal Processing

 This repository is a comprehensive resource dedicated to the exploration of image and signal processing techniques within the realm of machine vision.
-Contained herein are various Python-implemented projects that demonstrate the manipulation, transformation, and analysis of images and signals using Jupyter Notebooks.
+Contained herein are various Python-implemented projects that demonstrate the manipulation, transformation, and analysis of images and signals using Python and Jupyter Notebooks.

 ## Repository Contents